hxtree/galaxyops/README.md

 ### AWS Multi-Account Architecture Initial Setup

-These steps only need to be performed once by the platform team to initialize the IaaS.
+These steps are required once by the platform team to initialize the IaaS.

 1. Setup [AWS Org Formation](/platform/aws-org-formation/README.md).